realXiaochen/Battle-of-the-hashtags/README.md

     redis-server

-Start Celery in another, it runs periodical task outside the normal Django cycle
+Start Celery in another, it runs periodical tasks.

+Because of rate limit, only one battle/contest will do the counting every 15s.

     celery -A myproject worker -l debug

-## Battle result
+## Battle results
 Just go to localhost

     http://127.0.0.1:8000/

 ## REST API

-Get all result
+Get all results

     http://127.0.0.1:8000/api/contests